 a) The Occupier is required to report all maintenance issues via the estates office helpdesk.

-b) The Occupier shall not impede the Operator or its agents or workmen entering the Unit or the Apartment for the purpose of examining the state of repair and condition thereof or for the purpose of carrying out preventative maintenance and pest control measures or effecting repairs and renovations to the Unit, the Apartment or any part of the Complex for which the Operator may be liable.
+b) The Occupier shall not impede the Operator or its agents or workmen entering the Unit, Apartment or the Building for the purpose of examining the state of repair and condition thereof or for the purpose of carrying out preventative maintenance or effecting repairs and renovations to the Unit, the Apartment or any part of the Complex for which the Operator may be liable.